 About Me: writer

 I am the author of 21 children's books, the best-known of which is Ruby's Wish, an Ezra Jack Keats Award winner.
 My successful debut had Publishers Weekly include me on a list of “new authors to watch” — several years and two feature articles later, I made it to their front cover as the founding goose of Goosebottom Books.
-You can take a look at my books here.
+You can take a look at some of my books here.

-The story was inspired by the lives of my great-great-great-grandfather, the first Chinese settler in Seattle; my great-great-great-grandmother, reputedly the daughter of a Puget Sound chief; some of great-great-great-grandpa’s other eleven wives; and assorted family histories.
-In fact, you’ve already had a glimpse of this story if you’ve read Ruby’s Wish, as Ruby’s grandfather and the sole male protagonist of my novel, Chun, are based on the same man.
-You can find out more about the nonfiction behind the fiction in early posts of Writing Life, and here in this History Café presentation (Recording No. 34) I gave on behalf of the Seattle Museum of History and Industry, the Seattle Room of Seattle Public Library, and HistoryLink.org.
+The story was inspired by the lives of my great-great-great-grandfather, the first Chinese settler in Seattle; my great-great-great-grandmother, reputedly the daughter of a Puget Sound chief; some of great-great-great-grandpa’s other twelve wives; and assorted family histories.
+In fact, you’ve already had a glimpse of this story if you’ve read Ruby’s Wish, as Ruby’s grandfather and the leading male protagonist of my novel, Chun, are based on the same man.

 editor and retreat leader